deepanman/pulp-fiction/scrum/challenges.md

 Like how Simon Sinek's says in one of the talk - how we are pulled towards the triggers of dopamine with the number of likes and other comments , which gives the feeling of reward.

-## 5th Challenge Motivation factor
+## 5th Challenge - Motivation factor

 ### Retrospection

 One of the finest motivation factor which I observed is the retrospection meeting.
 It lifts the morale of the team.

-#### Agenda of the Retrospect meeting

 1. Starting with appreciating each and every good work done by the team.
-2. Discuss about things that could have done better.
+2. Discuss about things that could have been done better.

 > It had a very huge imapact.